tolauwae/phd-thesis/src/remote/remote.typ

 #import "../../lib/fonts.typ": monospace, small, script, monot
 #import "../../lib/class.typ": note, theorem, proofsketch

+// figures
+#import "images/barcharts.typ": espruino

 // reduction rules
 #import "@preview/curryst:0.5.0"

-In order to investigate future debugging techniques for microcontrollers, within our own formal framework as outlined in the previous chapter, we needed a virtual machine that could run on microcontrollers, and that supported a language that was easily formalised.
+Investigating future debugging techniques for microcontrollers within our new formal framework, requires an easy way to instrumentation the program execution, and ideally prototype new debuggers quickly.
+The best way to achieve this is unarguably, to use a virtual machine that can run on the microcontrollers.
-Luckily, earlier work at Ghent University, developed just such a virtual machine, called WARDuino.
+Luckily, earlier work at Ghent University, developed just such a virtual machine, called WARDuino---which was the first-ever WebAssembly virtual machine for microcontrollers @gurdeep19.

-However, the original work was limited to a proof of concept, and many of the promises of the new WebAssembly-based approach to programming microcontrollers were not fully realised.
+However, the original work was limited to a proof of concept, and many of the promises of the new WebAssembly-based approach to programming microcontrollers were not fully realised---such as, programming in high-level languages, highly portable code, the ability to easily handle asynchronous events, and by extension support for asynchronous I/O actions.
 In this chapter we present a more complete version of WARDuino, developed as part of this dissertation.
 We will discuss the full range of features and benefits of the new approach to programming microcontrollers proposed by WARDuino.

+Three features of WARDuino, and in particular their formalisation, will be crucial for developing our advanced out-of-place and multiverse debugging techniques, in the later chapters of this dissertation.
-However, the main focus of this chapter remains the formalisation of the _remote debugger_, atomic _actions_ for I/O operations, and _asynchronous code_ in the virtual machine.
+These are the (1) the _remote debugger_, (2) atomic _actions_ for I/O operations, and the (3) _asynchronous event-driven callback system_ in the virtual machine.

-These three components will be crucial for developing our advanced out-of-place and multiverse debugging techniques.
+However, we will start at the beginning.
+Why is debugging seen as such a frustrating task in the embedded world?
+How can virtual machines help with this?
+And what are the broader challenges in embedded development that a WebAssembly-based virtual machine for microcontrollers can help overcome?

 == Challenges of Programming Microcontrollers

 Recent advances in microcontroller technology have enabled everyday objects (things) to be connected through the internet.
 Smart lamps, smart scales, smart ovens and refrigerators have all become commodity devices which are connected through the internet, making up the Internet of Things (IoT).
 This is largely thanks to microcontrollers—small and energy efficient computers—becoming very cheap.
 However, the drawbacks of microcontrollers are their limited processing power and memory size.
 Furthermore, microcontrollers typically do not run a full-fledged operating system @vansickle01, but instead run statically compiled firmware, or a tiny real-time operating system (RTOS) @tan09@hambarde14@de23 specialized for microcontrollers.
 Due to these differences and the resource constraints of the underlying hardware, developing software for microcontrollers differs significantly from conventional computer programming, where these severe constraints do not exist to the same degree.
-In this chapter we seek to close this gap, and focus on the following six major challenges unique to IoT development.
+The WARDuino virtual machine seeks to close this gap, and focus on the following six major challenges unique to IoT development.

 / Low-level coding.: First, embedded software are usually written in low-level programming languages, such as C @kernighan89@aspencore23.
 Although C is very efficient, developing programs in C is error-prone and time-intensive.
 Crucially, C requires developers to manually manage memory allocations which has been shown to be notoriously difficult for complex programs @van-der-veen12@english19.